Composition and Division

 (i) Equivalent — (1) and (3) on the one hand, (2) and (4) on the other hand are roughly equivalent, although it seems that (1), not (3), implies that Peter and Paul came together.
 In this case, composition and division are possible, and the coordination is used simply to avoid repetition.

 (ii) Not equivalent — sometimes phrase coordination (composed statement) is not equivalent to sentence coordination (divided statement).
-The semantic phenomena involved are of very different types.
+The semantic phenomena involved are of very different kinds.

 Peter got married and Mary got married.